 Paid search is an easy way to get more audience.
 But the problem is that this kind of audience is usually not the best one.
 That is why we suggest to “fight” to remain in organic search because even though it will be hard, it is still possible and effective.

-Moreover, timing is important.
-There are many tools that can analyze which time of posting is the best tailored to each account, for example Buffer.
+- Timing of posting – Moreover, timing is important.
+There are many tools that can analyze which time of posting is the best tailored to each account, for example, Buffer.

-Besides, a company can increase its traffic by sharing the posts on other social media platforms.
+Besides, a company can increase its traffic by sharing posts on other social media platforms.

 Even though there are more than 100 countries, everybody is united in terms of protecting their own data on the Internet.
 The audience expects to know exactly how their data is handled, and to what extent they are protected.
 With this trend, GDPR came to life.

-Every company should analyze which data they collect and if they need it.
-The more data you gather, the less customer happiness you’re likely to accomplish.
+To make sure the data is collected correctly, every company should analyze which data they collect and if they need it.
+The more data you gather, the less customer satisfaction you’re likely to accomplish.

-TREND #3: A brand community is on Social Media
+26. A brand community is on social media

 Social media is not anymore about persuading customers that they need some product or service.
 It is about creating the “we” relationship.
 This new way of interaction gives customers a place to share, discuss, and experience the brand.